silver-saint/Neyko641/README.md

-I'm Neyko Naydenov, a 24-year old CS major and a Web Developer on a mission.
+I'm Neyko Naydenov, a 24-year old CS major and a Developer on a mission.

 Currently studying Software Engineering.